 As required by federal law, a typical CNA program in Kentucky should last circa 8-13 weeks, to equip the students with at least 75 accredited hours of thorough coursework, and at least 100 hours of clinical rotations.
 Note however that the requirements are specific to institutions; hence the basic requirements may vary from one institution to another.
 After completing the required hours, then a candidate will be eligible to be entered into the Kentucky Nurse Aide Registry.

-List of some CNA Classes in Kentucky State:
+List of CNA Classes in Kentucky State:

 Madisonville Community College